dkessner/MultiV/unit5/multiv_unit5_hw_disks_shells.md

 \vspace{.25in}

-For each of the following shapes, express the volume as a triple integral in two ways (cylindrical coordinates: disks and shells).
+For each of the following shapes:

+a) Express the volume as a triple integral in cylindrical coordinates in two ways (disks and shells).
 Solve each, and verify your answer with a formula.

+b) Calculate the lateral surface area, treating the shape as a surface of revolution.
+Verify your answer with a formula.

 \vspace{.25in}